How to Find Construction Workers

-We’ve been judiciously warned over the last two years that there is a severe shortage of construction workers.
+We’ve been judiciously warned over the past years that there is a severe shortage of construction workers.
 Understandably, laid off workers found new careers in different industries and some attrition can be attributed to the plethora of near-retirement baby boomers who simply decided to not return to the work force.

 How are you going to fill labor positions in your company?
 You may need to get creative!

 Where to Find Young Workers

 In the new normal, advertising in the local Want Ads is certainly not going to cut it.
 Nor are job boards like Monster or LinkedIn.
 Let’s find new ways for attracting young construction workers!

 Tap your Local Colleges

 When’s the last time you thought about recruiting workers fresh out of college?
 As the Baby Boomers start to retire, there’s a whole pool of tech savvy, fresh-faced graduates who want to play with BIM and drones, and altered reality!
 Many of these schools have taken advantage of free software licenses offered by software publishers in the hope that their future employers will adopt the software.

 There’s bound to be specialists emerging from your company’s construction niche.
 At Arizona State University, there is an excellent construction management school, the Del E. Webb School of Construction that offers five disciplines: